leontristain/modnotes/windhelm/upcoming.md

 ### AI Overhaul

 This mod was mentioned as a potential patch candidate, so I will look at this at some point.
 Not yet sure whether a patch is easy or difficult or needed at all.
 I think it will depend on what it does to navmesh if any.

+### Bells of Skyrim

+Will look into potential conflict resolution with this mod.

 ### A Note On Open Cities Skyrim